-The Calgary Horticultural Society has supported the Calgary area gardening community since 1918 by bringing about unique educational opportunities.
+The Calgary Horticultural Society has supported the Calgary area gardening community since 1918 by bringing about unique educational opportunities and events.
 This has included classes and workshops by ALCLA Native Plants.

 We are currently partnering with Friends of Reader Rock Garden Society (FoRRGS) to provide members with a 5% discount on live plants.
 FoRRGS is a volunteer run, non-profit that fundraises to develop and maintain the site gardens.
 Reader Rock Garden is a three acre National Historic Site at the corner of 25th Avenue SE & MacLeod Trail in Calgary, Alberta.
 Membership is renewed annually.

 The Grassland Restoration Forum (GRF) provides a forum for information sharing, tool development, research, and education to promote and support conservation and effective restoration of native grassland ecosystems in Alberta.

 The Native Plant Society of Saskatchewan does really great work in preservation and as a resource platform for native plant supporters.
 We are grateful for the support they have given us.
 Membership helps important conservation work to continue.

 Please note that these logos are copyright by their respective organization